saylordotorg/course_comm002/Intro.md

+---
+layout: default
+title: "COMM002: Media and Society"
+course_description: "An exploration of mass media as a cultural industry that seeks to shape our values and the underlying forces which allow for this to take place."
+next: ../Unit01
+previous: ../../../
+---
-Course Syllabus for "COMM002: Media and Society "
+Course Syllabus for "COMM002: Media and Society"
 -------------------------------------------------

 Do you know what you’re watching?
 What you’re reading?
 You might think